shakkathir/aws.remote.dev.setup.resources/setup.guide.md

 ### Remote setup in AWS account

-> Important : Make sure the IAM role you attach to the ec2 instance ( as instance profile)  contains **AmazonSSMManagedInstanceCore**  canned policy.
+> Important : Make sure the IAM role you attach to the ec2 instance ( as instance profile)  contains ==AmazonSSMManagedInstanceCore==  canned policy.
 This is requirement to register your instance w/ AWS System Manager Session Manager

 > Important : Make sure that you **disable public IPs assignments** to the ec2 instances.